Working Meditation

 About Suparna

 Hello, I am Suparna Chhibber.
-Working Meditation are my "notes to self", where I capture fleeting observations from my life as I try to pay attention while engaged in action.
+Working Meditation are my "notes to self", where I capture observations around human connection and contribution.
 Because I use my work and writing as spiritual metronomes, these reflections are personally useful to me.
 I share in the hope that others benefit from my writing like I do.

 While I deeply value reflections, responses and encouragement for my writing, I am committed to NOT knowing who reads, subscribes to, or unsubscribes from my work.
 Caring about engagement metrics feels like a distraction that might turn me towards fear vs. generosity.
 I choose to stay open.